 - 2.2.5 The following information on cost allocation between Scottish Water and its associates and between core/non core activities should also be provided in the N Tables of the Annual Return: - The total value in the year of income received from associates or recharges made by Scottish Water to associates or non core activities.
-This should also be recorded as non appointed income in the Regulatory Accounts where it is in excess of the thresholds for reporting. - The total value of income received from Scottish Water or recharges made by associates or non core activities to Scottish Water. - The turnover of the associate/non core activity. - The percentage of that turnover that transactions with the core activity represents.
+Where possible, the value of recharges should be split between direct and indirect recharges.
+This should also be recorded as non core income in the Regulatory Accounts where it is in excess of the thresholds for reporting. - The total value of income received from Scottish Water or recharges made by associates or non core activities to Scottish Water. - The turnover of the associate/non core activity. - The percentage of that turnover that transactions with the core activity represents.